Disease Guide ·FLUTD ·2026

 FLUTD Coverage Basics

-Most policies cover FLUTD diagnosis and treatment as a standard illness.
-The 14-day illness waiting period applies.
-Emergency unblocking, hospitalization, surgery, and medications are typically covered.
-This is one of the most common and expensive emergency claims for cats.
+Most policies cover FLUTD as standard illness with 14-day waiting period.
+Emergency unblocking, hospitalization, surgery, and medications typically covered.
+One of the most common emergency claims for cats.

 Red flag · Pre-existing